Ulm-IQO/qudi/README.md

 ```

 ## Citation
-If you are publishing scientific results, mentioning Qudi in your methods description is the least you can do as good scientific practice.
+If you are publishing scientific results, mentioning Qudi in your methods decscription is the least you can do as good scientific practice.
 You should cite our paper [Qudi: A modular python suite for experiment control and data processing](http://doi.org/10.1016/j.softx.2017.02.001) for this purpose.

 ## Documentation